ABOUT THE SERVICE:

 If the TT have exited, they reenter together as soon as they have put up their torches, and take up their positions flanking the bishop’s throne.

-When the SMs are ready, all re-enter chancel, lead by MC1, with TH carrying uncharged thurible (incense is laid on a the altar) and assume their places in the line-up at the altar steps.
+When the SMs are ready, all re-enter chancel, lead by MC, with TH carrying uncharged thurible (incense is laid on at the altar) and assume their places in the line-up at the altar steps.

 If AA and TT have exited, all above the altar rail return in single file as they would line up at the altar: A, TH, SD, CEL, D, MC, A.

-MC1 cues ALL to genuflect.
+MC cues ALL to genuflect.
 While the hymn is still being sung, SMs ascend the altar steps.
-MC1, AA, and TH take their places at the credence.
+MC, AA, and TH take their places at the credence.

-After the censing, the SMs take up the center I formation, split for the opening acclamation, and then immediately move to the Epistle horn of the altar.
-CEL reads the Collect of the Day, after which CEL, D, and MC1 take their places at sedilia.
+After the censing, the SMs take up the center I formation, split for the salutation, and then immediately move to the Epistle horn of the altar.
+CEL reads the Collect of the Day, after which CEL, D, and MC take their places at sedilia.
 Immediately after Collect, SD genuflects, turns, and proceeds to the lectern to read the Lesson.
-(NOTE: only one Lesson today!).

 SD returns to altar, genuflects, ascends altar steps and moves Altar Book to Gospel side.
 SD takes short route to sedilia and sits.